CeliaLaurent/P2.12_FinalProject/README.md

 ![aps_mpirun_np1](DevCloud/APS/aps_mpirun_np2.png)

 Ignoring the differences coming from the fact that the two microarchitectures are differnet, we can also see that MPI time occupies around 47% of the total time, and hence the application is MPI bound at this stage.
-As explained in *section 1.b* this issue can be rectified by increasing the problem size, as with small problem size the overhead of MPI initializaton and communication cost is large compared to compute time, as can be seen from rank-to-rank communication matrix below, also this shows that there is a data transfer imabalance between two ranks:
+As explained in *section 1.b* this issue can be rectified by increasing the problem size, as with small problem size the overhead of MPI initializaton and communication cost is large compared to compute time, as can be seen from rank-to-rank communication matrix below, also this shows that there is a data transfer imbalance between two ranks:

 ![aps_mpirun_np2_comm_matrix](DevCloud/APS/aps_mpirun_np2_comm_matrix.jpeg)